SciLifeLab/TIDDIT/README.md

     -z - compute the coverage within bins of a specified size across the entire genome, default bin size is 500 -u - do not print per bin quality values
     -w - generate a wig file instead of bed
+ --ref - reference sequence (fasta), required for reading cram file.

 Filters
 =============
 TIDDIT uses four different filters to detect low quality calls.
 The filter field of variants passing these tests are set to "PASS".
 If a variant fail any of these tests, the filter field is set to the filter failing that variant.
 These are the four filters empoyed by TIDDIT:

     Expectedlinks
-	Less than 20% of the spanning pairs/reads support the variant FewLinks
+	Less than <p_ratio> fraction of the spanning pairs or <r_ratio> fraction reads support the variant FewLinks
         The number of discordant pairs supporting the variant is too low compared to the number of discordant pairs within that genomic region.
     Unexpectedcoverage